 The jobless rate fell to 8.1 percent in April, the lowest level since January 2009, Labor Department figures showed this month.
 Employers added 115,000 workers to payrolls, the fewest since October, according to the data.
 The divergence between the decrease in employment and smaller-than-projected gain in payrolls may explain why sentiment failed to rise for lower- income households.

-“The U.S. economy is recovering but at a stubbornly slow pace,” Carl Camden, president and chief executive officer of Kelly Services Inc. (KELYA), a staffing agency, said during a May 9 earnings call.
+“The U.S. economy is recovering but at a stubbornly slow pace,” Carl Camden, president and chief executive officer of Kelly Services Inc. (KELYA:US), a staffing agency, said during a May 9 earnings call.
 “Large companies still aren’t spending and adding jobs as quickly as would’ve been expected.”

 Consumers in today’s confidence report said they expect an inflation rate of 3.1 percent over the next 12 months, the lowest this year, compared with 3.2 percent in the prior survey.
 Over the next five years, Americans expected a 3 percent rate of inflation, compared with a previously reported 2.9 percent in the previous report.